 Winning artist: Eugent Bushpepa

-Depi Evratesi, the Armenian national selection, has released the 20 entries for the live shows.
-All the entries are available on their YouTube channel.
-Two semi-finals will take place on 19 and 22 February, followed by a grand final on 25 February.
+Depi Evratesi, the Armenian national selection, consisted of two semi-finals on 19 and 22 February, followed by a grand final on 25 February.

 For their fourth year in the contest, Australia have selected their artist internally as in the last three appearances.
 This year, it’s a big Australian pop star who performed as a Eurovision semi-final interval act in 2014, Jessica Mauboy – one of Australia’s most successful female artists.